AElfProject/AElf/docs/tutorials/developing-smart-contracts/setup.md

 git clone https://github.com/AElfProject/aelf-boilerplate
 ```

-This command will create a **aelf-boilerplate** folder with the code inside it.
+This command will create a **aelf-boilerplate** folder with Boilerplate's code inside it.

 ## Build and run the Hello World